 An Acceptable Time strikes me as unusually autumnal for a young adult novel.
-Meg, the heroine of A Wrinkle in Time has moved off-stage in this, the fifth novel of the Time quintet.
-Her daughter Polly shares the spotlight with her parents (Polly’s grandparents), the Alex and Kate Murray, doctors of physics and chemistry, respectively.
+Meg, the heroine of A Wrinkle in Time, has moved off-stage in this, the fifth novel of the Time quintet.
+Her daughter Polly shares the spotlight with her parents (Polly’s grandparents), Alex and Kate Murray, doctors of physics and chemistry, respectively.
 The story begins in a New England autumn, and Polly is the only young person around.
 When Zachary, another character her age shows up, he turns out to be gravely ill, possibly closer to the end of his life than any of the elderly characters with whom he shares the page.

 Polly, like Meg, enjoys the outdoors, and spends a great deal of her time — she has left high school for further, pre-university, instruction from her scientific grandparents — exploring the woods surrounding the family home.
 L’Engle sketches the environs vividly, and the return to a setting from the quintet’s beginning adds to the autumnal feel of the tale.
 Everything is old, nearing its end.
 Or perhaps, from a different point of view, about to enter a quiet period of renewal.